Breath Test for Fructose Malabsorption/Intolerance

 Size

-• malabsorption of certain nutrients, such as iron
+• Nutrient concerns: suspected malabsorption of nutrients such as iron.

 Overview